adilabdu/ankeboot-admin/README.md

 - Password `helloworld`

 #### Setting up Meilisearch
 This project uses Meilisearch as its search engine.
-To set it up, follow the installation guide outline [in their documentation](https://meilisearch.com/docs/learn/getting_started/quick_start).
+To set it up, follow the installation guide outlined [in their documentation](https://meilisearch.com/docs/learn/getting_started/quick_start).
 Next, update the following environmental variables in `.env`
 ```shell
 SCOUT_DRIVER=meilisearch